Outdoor drinking guide

 7677 W. State St., Wauwatosa (414) 475-6771

-If you like Belgian beer, pommes frites and a cool vibe, you'll be happy in either of these venues.
-The Tosa location is especially ripe for people watching – and trainspotting – too.
+If you like Belgian beer, pommes frites and a cool vibe, you'll be happy to while away an afternoon at either of these venues.
+The Tosa location is especially ripe for people watching (and trainspotting, too).

 Camp Bar Tosa